aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-using-specified-fonts-subsystem/_index.md

 - The **default PDF font** is specified as **"Times New Roman"**.
 - The document is saved in PDF format with the chosen font.

-### Step 2: Save Using Document Fonts Subsystem with Default Font from File
+### Step 2: save using document fonts subsystem with default font from file

 Here we **load a custom font file** and use it as the fallback when converting to PDF.
 This demonstrates the **load custom font java** scenario.